MediaComem/biopocket-mobile/docs/components/bip-action-card.md

 # `bip-profile-picture` component

-This component displays a card containing action's information.
+This component displays a card containing an action's information.
 The result should (currently) look like the following:

 ![action card example][actioncard]